awslabs/sockeye/tutorials/adapt/README.md

 this tutorial, we show two methods on how to perform domain adaptation of a general translation system using Sockeye.

-We assume you already have an already trained Sockeye model, for example the one trained in the [second tutorial](../wmt/README.md).
-We also assume that you have two training sets, one composed of general or out-of-domain data, and one composed of in-domain data on which you want to adapt your system.
+We assume you already have a trained Sockeye model, for example the one trained from the [second tutorial](../wmt/README.md).
+We also assume that you have two training sets, one composed of general or out-of-domain (OOD) data, and one composed of in-domain (ID) data on which you want to adapt your system.
 Note that both datasets need to be pre-processed in the same way.

 ## Preparing the data